NCAS-CMS/cfa-conventions/source/cfa.md

 may be standardized or non-standardized, with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.
-The standardized aggregation instruction terms, some of which are mandatory, are:
+The standardized aggregation instruction terms, all of which are mandatory, are:

 `location`

 * For each fragment, identifies the part of the aggregated data for which the fragment provides values.

-* This term must be defined.

 * Names the integer-valued variable containing the index ranges of the aggregated dimensions that correspond to each fragment.
 For each